TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 This must be the minimum setting, and the original setting was the maximum, theoretically opening up at 55°C. I changed the setting back to how it was.

 The valve must be partially open at lower temperatures for the store to lose heat.
 I also have my suspicions that it doesn't fully open at high temperatures.
 On some of my overnight DHW runs,  heating to 65°C on cheap rate electricity, the flow temperature approaches 80°C and the heat pump shuts down.
 Open Energy Monitoring shows a DHW cycle is still active but the heat pump isn't doing anything.
-Water temperature eventually settles around 63°C. Which suggests that not enough heat is getting into the store.
+Water temperature eventually settles around 63°C. Which suggests that not enough of the generated heat is getting into the store.

 Those of you paying attention to the plumbing schematics may have already realized that there's something odd about the diverting valve.
 It isn't a diverting valve.
 It's a mixing valve plumbed in backwards.
 Water from the heat pump is connected to the outlet, with the cold water inlet connected to the NanoStore and the hot water inlet to the return pipe.